implydata/workshop/README.md

 ```
 * The created stream `clickstream_new_session_flag` will also need `_time` as the watermark and `user_id` as the partition key.
 Make those changes to the stream and then start the pipeline.
 * If you look at the preview of the `clickstream_new_session_flag` you can see some `new_session_flag` values set to `True`.
+* Click Next to create the target stream and save the pipeline as `clickstream_add_new_session_flag`.

 ##### Adding a Session ID to the clickstream
 The second step is to calculate the session_id based on the user_id, client_ip and the timestamp for the most recent event that marks the start of the session.
 We use another window function to find the timestamp of most recent new session event:

-* Start by testing creating a new pipeline and testing that the new_session_flag is working running the following SQL in preview mode:
+* Start by creating a new pipeline and testing that the new_session_flag is working running the following SQL in preview mode:
 ```
 insert into clickstream_sessionized
 select *